Creating and Running a Zend Framework (Laminas) Project in ServBay

 Creating a Zend Framework Project

-Go to the Web Root
+Navigate to the Website Root Directory

 bashcd /Applications/ServBay/www

-1Create a Project Using Composer
+1Create Project Using Composer

 create-project